jmcclenon/AWS/Security Token Service.md

 Scenario 2 Answer

-1. Develop an Identity Broker to communicate with LDAP and
+1. Develop an Identity Broker to communicate with LDAP and AWS STS.
+2. Identity Broker always authenticates with LDAP first, gets an IAM Role associated with the user.
+3. Application then authenticates with STS and assumes that IAM role.
+4. Application user

 **STEPS (Distilled)**